mozilla/gecko-dev/taskcluster/docs/signing.rst

 `signingscript`_, which requests a signing token from the signing server pool.

-Signingscript determines it wants to sign ``target.dmg`` with the ``macapp`` format, and ``target.tar.gz`` with the ``autograph_gpg`` format.
+Signingscript determines it wants to sign ``target.dmg`` with the ``macapp`` format, and ``target.tar.gz`` with the ``gcp_prod_autograph_gpg`` format.
 Each of the `signing formats`_ has their own behavior.
 After performing any format-specific checks or optimizations, it calls `signtool`_ to submit the file to the signing servers and poll them for signed output.
 Once it downloads all of the signed output files, it exits and scriptworker uploads the signed binaries.

 We can specify multiple paths from a single task for a given set of formats, and multiple formats for a given set of paths.